 - Question Phrasing: If a form is meant to be like a conversation, the way you phrase your questions can have a big impact.
 For example, instead of "Date Available," why not ask, "What day can you begin work?"

 - Pages: Like sections, pages can help split up your form and make it less intimidating.
 Pages can also help users see the complete progression of the form, and give them a better idea of how long it will take to complete.

-- Mobile-Friendly Layout: If your form is likely to be viewed on mobile devices as well as computers, you should considering left-aligning all the fields, which will make it much easier to fill out on a smaller screen.
+- Mobile-Friendly Layout: If your form is likely to be viewed on mobile devices as well as computers, you should consider left-aligning the fields, which will make your form much easier to fill out on a smaller screen.